 Male-Male Intimacy in Early America: Beyond Romantic Friendships

-On Sale Now!
-Save 5% on the Male-Male Intimacy in Early America: Beyond Romantic Friendships by Brand: Routledge at Jen Blood.
+Huge Savings Item!
+Save 16% on the Male-Male Intimacy in Early America: Beyond Romantic Friendships by Brand: Routledge at Jen Blood.
 Hurry!
 Limited time offer.
 Offer valid only while supplies last.
 Previously hard-to-find information on homosexuality in early Americanow in a convenient single volume!Few of us are familiar with the gay men on

 Few of us are familiar with the gay men on General Washington’s staff or among the leaders of the new republic.
 Now, in the same way that Alex Haley’s Roots provided a generation of African Americans with an appreciation of their history, Male-Male Intimacy in Early America: Beyond Romantic Friendships will give many gay readers their first glimpse of homosexuality as a theme in early American history.